hans/hans.github.com/about.md

 Hi, I'm **Jon Gauthier**.
-I'm a student at [Stanford University][1] in the [Symbolic Systems][2] program, where my studies include [natural language processing][3] computer science, linguistics, and economics.
+I'm a student at [Stanford University][1] in the [Symbolic Systems][2] program, where my studies include [natural language processing][3], computer science, linguistics, and economics.
+I work in the [Natural Language Processing Group][5], and my research falls into the broad category of "deep learning for NLP."

 I'm obsessed with language learning, and have engaged on the lifelong trek towards [polyglottery][4].
 I can survive[^1] in English, Spanish, French, and